This qualification has three stages, each comprising 120 credits.

 At Stage 2 you’ll develop your understanding in four key areas of the primary curriculum: English, maths, science and ICT.
-You’ll also choose from options exploring issues such as the diversity and complexity of children’s lives; children’s development; and issues of equality, participation and inclusion for children and young people’s learning.
+You’ll also choose from options exploring issues within childhood and youth, and working with young people.

 At Stage 3 you’ll deepen your skills of critical analysis through comparative study of educational systems, practices, initiatives and experiences from across the world.
 You’ll finish by exploring issues in research with children and young people, including the challenges posed and the different methods available.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 23 September 2020.